Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 - Miki noodles need hot water for cooking so that there is no natural oil remaining, and the noodles don’t get soupy.

-- For healthy and brisk cooking, cut the meat and vegetables in uniform sizes.
+- For healthy and brisk cooking, cut the meat and vegetables into uniform sizes.

-- To avoid breakage of noodles and keep them intact use a pair of tongs so that it helps you in tossing the ingredients together.
+- To avoid breakage of noodles and keep them intact, use a pair of tongs that help you in tossing the ingredients together.

 Important Notes

-- It is best to have dry or fresh Miki noodles but if you don’t have them, replace them with 16 ounces, soaking it in hot water to get rid of natural oils.
+- It is best to have dry or fresh Miki noodles, but if you don’t have them, replace them with 16 ounces, soaking them in hot water to get rid of natural oils.

 - Keep the submerging process brief so that noodles don’t get mushy